yext/answers-search-ui/README.md

       renderItem: function(data) {},
       // Optional, override the handlebars template for each item in this vertical
       itemTemplate: `my item {{name}}`,
+      // DEPCREATED, please use viewMoreLabel instead.
+The text for the view more link.
+Has the same effect as viewMoreLabel, and is out-prioritized by viewMoreLabel.
+Defaults to 'View More'.
+      viewAllText: 'View All Results For Vertical'
     }
   },
   // Optional, override the render function for each item in the result list